Skip to content

 See what Musklr does

-Why Musklr wins for logging
+Why is Musklr best for logging workouts?

 Musklr is built around one job, registering sets as fast as possible, and it brings the tools of a heavier app to that job without slowing down.
 That combination is why it's our overall pick.